MG T-type: TD Midget

 For the driver the "all-weather protection" was good by the standards of the time.
 For night driving, instrument illumination was "effective but not dazzling, by a pale green lighting effect".
 There was still no fuel gauge, but the 12 impgal of tank capacity gave a range between refuelling stops of about 300 miles (480 km) and a green light on the facia flashed a "warning" when the fuel level was down to about 2.5 impgal.

 In 1950 the TD MkII Competition Model was introduced, produced alongside the standard car, with a more highly tuned engine using an 8.1:1 compression ratio giving 57 bhp at 5,500 rpm.
-The higher compression ratio engine was offered with export markets in mind, and would not have been suitable for the UK, where thanks to the continued operation of wartime fuel restrictions, buyers were still limited to 72 octane "pool petrol".
+The higher compression ratio engine was offered with export markets in mind, and would not have been suitable for the UK, where carryover wartime restrictions limited fuel to 72 octane "pool petrol".
 The TD MkII also featured twin fuel pumps, additional Andrex dampers, and a higher ratio rear-axle.

 Nearly 30,000 TDs had been produced, including about 1700 Mk II models, when the series ended in 1953 with all but 1656 exported, 23,488 of them to the US alone.
 The main complaint that US owners had with the MG TD sold in the US was the British 12-volt electrical system, which was hard to service when most US cars were still using 6 volts.
 Also, they had minor complaints over the lack of water temperature and fuel gauges.
 But in general in surveys, owners of the Americanised MG TD had more positive remarks than negative.
 The 0–60 mi/h time was 22.7 seconds according to Popular Mechanics.

 An example tested by The Motor magazine in 1952 had a top speed of 77 mph and could accelerate from 0–60 mi/h in 18.2 seconds.
 A fuel consumption of 26.7 mpgimp was recorded.

 In 1998, the rights, intellectual properties and trademarks associated with the production of the MG TD were acquired by TD Cars Sdn Bhd in Malaysia to reproduce the TD series as TD2000.